sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 ### Vacancies ###
 1. Florida 20: Special election to be held on January 11, 2022.
-2. California 22: Devin Nunes to resign on December 31, 2021, and special election date to be determined.
+2. California 22: Devin Nunes resigned on December 31, 2021, and special election to be held on June 7, 2022.